SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_hrng/readme.md

 ## Overview

-- The HRNG module provides an interface to generate random numbers using the hardware capabilities of the SI91x series microcontrollers.
+- The HRNG module provides an interface to generate random numbers using the hardware capabilities of the SI91x series micro-controllers.
 - Key features of the HRNG module include:
   - High-quality random number generation
   - Hardware-based entropy source
-  - Pseudo-random number generation support
+  - **Pseudo-random number:** Pseudo-random number rely on mathematical algorithms to generate sequences of numbers that resemble randomness.
+These algorithms are deterministic, meaning they always produce the same sequence of numbers when initialized with the same starting value, referred to as a seed.
+  - **True Random Number :** True Random Number create random numbers using physical processes like electronic noise, radioactive decay, or other unpredictable natural events.
   - Easy-to-use API

 ## About Example Code